chromoxdor/easy2ntfy/README.md

 ## **Security concerns:**

-The public instances of ntfy have no authentication, which means everyone can listen to a channel.
+The password is only there to encrypt the data so that no one can read or tamper with the application.
+It doesn't protect against sophisticated attacks such as cross-site scripting or physical access to your device where the password and channel data can be accessed.
-Since the channel name is needed to read and send messages from and to ESPeasy it is important to choose a channel name which is not easy to guess. (the channel name acts as a kind of password)
+Since the channel name is needed to read and send messages to and from ESPeasy, it is important to choose a channel name that is not easy to guess.
+(The channel name also acts as a kind of password).
+A channel like "test" is likely to be selected more often and anyone can send or receive messages, which increases the total amount of messages that can be sent at any given time.
+(See **Limitations**)
 E.g.: bad channel name: "test"
 good channel name: "Test_123-456_tesT"
-For those who want to give it a try but suddenly feel uncomfortable with it, can enter the read-only mode by long pressing the channel in the web-application.
-Easy2ntfy will now block any command until it is restarted (the channel is now displayed in red):

 <img width="250" alt="readonly0" src="https://user-images.githubusercontent.com/33860956/224155545-500d587c-1db5-42c7-95f4-aa1cc09ec0d2.png">